 Further research shows that severe Boron deficiency seems to be related to impaired electrical activity in the brain.
 This could be due to increased toxicity, hormonal imbalances or impaired magnesium absorption, however more research needs to be done before we can say precisely why.

 Boron is one of the main reasons why those who eat a plant-based diet appear to have stronger healthier bones than those who don’t.
 A lack of green foods in your diet will increase your risk for boron deficiency.

 Little is known about Boron absorption, although Boron appears to enhance the absorption of Magnesium.
 Current research reveals that it may enhance the uptake of several other trace minerals too 39!

 Silicon is needed in trace amounts by the body to cross-link collagen, which in turn makes for firmly toned skin and muscles, as well as healthy bone formation 40.

-Since Silicon is needed to form collagen and elastin, a deficiency would also speed up aging and a lack of skin regeneration 41.
+Since Silicon is needed to form collagen and elastin, a deficiency may also promote more rapid aging and wrinkles or rather a lack of skin regeneration 41.

 Silicon happens to be the main component of clays and sands!

 However, we cannot eat sand or absorb silicon from it in this form.
 Instead, the body readily absorbs silicon in it’s organic form, known as silicic acid.

 Little has been investigated regarding silicon absorption, aside from the fact that it cannot be absorbed in its inorganic form.
 Interestingly, it seems that men absorb more of it than women 42.